 Having a chair or desk that doesn’t quite do it for you in terms of support may seem like a minor problem, but it’s a tiny detail that can lead to massive consequences down the road.

-Days on end of sitting at a poorly structured study space can lead to musculoskeletal disorders like carpal tunnel.
+Days on end of sitting at a poorly structured work space can lead to musculoskeletal disorders like carpal tunnel.
 In the short-term, this discomfort will lead to lack of focus and productivity, and worse, in the long term these problems will cause physical pain and can lead to missed days of work or school.

-Make sure you have the study space essentials
+Make sure you have the office essentials

 Don’t forget about cool study space aesthetics